resurfaceio/logger-java/CONTRIBUTING.md

 Push artifacts to [Maven Central](https://search.maven.org/):

 ```
-(remove -SNAPSHOT from end of version string)
+(remove -SNAPSHOT from end of version string, in pom.xml and BaseLogger.java)
 git add -A
 git commit -m "Update version to 1.x.x"
 mvn deploy